 for information on cookies and affiliates

-What's a sure way to grab kids attention at circle time?
+Fingerplay is a sure way to grab kids attention at circle time.
+Simply wiggle your fingers and clap your hands to spark curiosity.

 This homemade glove is one prop you can easily make to provide finger play in fun ways all year long.
 It adds interest to the words and movements, drawing and holding kids attention.